bangnoise/qt-flatten/README.md

 qt-flatten
 ==========

-Code to flatten QuickTime movie files with a command-line tool by way of example.
+Code to flatten QuickTime and MPEG-4 movie files with a command-line tool by way of example.

 qt-flatten is functionally very similar to [qt-faststart](http://multimedia.cx/eggs/improving-qt-faststart/) but adds a few features such as support for compressed moov atoms and the ability to strip free space.
 Currently the code supports MacOS X, Linux and Windows.